 Here I am on a pre-pandemic visit to Ireland, the homeland of some of my ancestors.
 It was a cool morning at Blarney Castle, where my wife and I stopped to kiss the Blarney Stone — a necessary pilgrimage for many writers.
 After all, it is said that the stone gives the gift of persuasive speech to anyone who kisses it.

 I came to writing about the Anthropocene in a roundabout fashion.
 I have always supported environmentalism, and as an adult was active in several environmental groups.
-In my first professional career, spent in design and construction, I incorporated passive-solar and energy-efficiency features wherever possible.
+In my first professional career, spent in design and construction, I incorporated passive-solar and energy-efficiency features into my building projects wherever possible.

-Among many other activities during that period I, and others founded and directed the Ecological Design Program at the San Francisco Institute of Architecture.
+Among many other activities during that period I, along with others, founded and directed the Ecological Design Program at the San Francisco Institute of Architecture.
 The Program offered courses in building design (which I taught), city planning, “biopherics,” “permaculture” and an “ecological design studio,” which I also ran, where students worked on and presented design projects.

 But in 2012, the year of the Great Arctic Ice Melt, I realized that the effects of climate change were upon us much sooner than expected, and the issue had to be addressed directly as the main driver of our global environmental crisis.
 I also soon discovered that some cutting-edge environmental thinkers had begun to call our geological era the Anthropocene, the period when humans were the primary agents of global environmental change — almost all of it detrimental the biosphere’s health.